sahildeshmukh2005/uart_interfacing/README.md

 The main objectives of this project are:

 To understand UART serial communication.<br>
-To design UART transmitter and receiver using Verilog HDL.
+To design UART transmitter and receiver using Verilog HDL.<br>
-To implement serial data transmission and reception.
+To implement serial data transmission and reception.<br>
-To understand UART registers and control logic.
+To understand UART registers and control logic.<br>
-To implement FIFO-based data buffering.
+To implement FIFO-based data buffering.<br>
-To verify the design using simulation.
+To verify the design using simulation.<br>
-To implement and test the design on a Basys 3 FPGA.
+To implement and test the design on a Basys 3 FPGA.<br>
-To gain practical experience in RTL design, simulation, and FPGA implementation.
+To gain practical experience in RTL design, simulation, and FPGA implementation.<br>